splynx/docs/files/en/addons_modules/splynx_ai/splynx_ai.md

 ## How Splynx AI evaluates tickets

-A ticket, to be evaluated, needs to have the *Resolved* status and be closed by a support engineer.
+In order for a ticket to be evaluated -  it should be in the *Resolved* status and be closed by an administrator.

 The following parameters are considered when evaluating the ticket by the Splynx AI neural networks:

 1. **Content**
-* all of the admin's messages in text format.
+* admin's messages in text format.

 2. **Timing**
 * ticket type;